 An executive summary should be clear and straightforward.
 State the problem and then the solution.
-It’s helpful to include this on a separate cover letter.
+It’s helpful to include this in a separate cover letter.

 4. Do Market Research

 Understanding your customer reaches far beyond just their business.
-It includes understanding the market, direct competitors and anything else that affects the prospect.
+It includes understanding the market, direct competitors, and anything else that affects the buyer.

-Including a brief summary of your market research will show a prospect that you have invested a lot of time in them to offer the most personalized solution.
-Remember, however, that your prospects are busy.
-Hit the high points but don’t overwhelm them with data.
+Including a brief summary of your market research will show a buyer that you have invested a lot of time in them to offer the most personalized solution.
+Remember, however, that your buyers are busy.
+Hit the high points – but don’t overwhelm them with data.

 Sometimes the market research doesn’t require a separate section.
-But it may help you in understanding the prospect’s challenges.
+But it may help you in understanding the buyer’s challenges.
 Use this data to your advantage.

 A few questions to ask as you perform market research:

-- What solutions did the prospect use previously?
+- What solutions did the buyer use previously?
 What were the positives and negatives?

 - Who are the direct and indirect competitors?
 How do they compare?

-- What are the competitors doing better than the prospect?
+- What are the competitors doing better than the buyer?

 This is the meat and potatoes of a winning sales proposal.
 Above all, present yourself as an expert.
 If you don’t believe it, neither will they.

-Explain the solution and how it will meet the needs of the prospect.
+Explain the solution and how it will meet the needs of the buyer.
 Include an objective and relevant milestones.
 Make it powerful but straightforward.
-You can go into further detail during the in-person meeting.
+You can go into further detail during the in-person (or Zoom) meeting.